 Nicholas Hatt, native to the Pittsburgh suburb of Beaver, Pennsylvania, is establishing himself as a prominent arts administrator, pedagogue, and performer.
 He received his Master of Music degree from the Moores School of Music at the University of Houston and his Bachelor of Music from West Virginia University.
 Nicholas received his Doctor of Music degree from the College of Music at Florida State University, where he served as a teaching assistant to Shannon Thomas.
 His principal teachers and mentors have included Christie Kecskemethy, Mikylah Myers, Andrzej Grabiec, Paul Kantor, and Shannon Thomas.

 Nicholas has given numerous solo, chamber, and orchestral performances across the United States and Canada, where some of his engagements have included performances at venues such as Heinz Hall, the New World Center, and Françoys-Bernier Hall.
-As an orchestral musician, he is currently an active section violinist numerous orchestras across Florida and Georgia and has served as the Guest Acting Concertmaster of the Northwest Florida Symphony Orchestra.
-He is also an alumnus of the Aspen Music Festival and School, Eastern Music Festival, and orchestral fellowship programs at the Immanuel and Helen Olshan Texas Music Festival and the Miami Summer Music Festival.
+As an orchestral musician, he has performed with the Louisiana Philharmonic Orchestra, as well as alongside members

 Outside of the concert setting, Nicholas has also been invited to the set of KHOU-11’s Great Day Houston and NBC’s Studio 6 of Miami, Florida, where he was featured as a guest performer.